-People with Part B are covered if they are:
+People with Part B are covered if they're:

-- Younger than 15 and older than 65, and are at increased risk for the virus
+- Younger than 15 or older than 65, and at increased risk

-You pay nothing for the test if the doctor or other qualified health care provider accepts assignment.
+You pay nothing for the test if your doctor or other qualified health care provider accepts

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 Ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.